Public Health privacy notice

 - statutory responsibilities of the Joint Strategic Needs Assessment (JSNA), the local Health and Wellbeing Strategy and the Director of Public Health Annual Report

 - informing commissioning and design/delivery of services

 - clinical audits

 - evaluation of performance of the local health and care system

 - health protection and other partnership activities

-No personal-identifiable information is published, and number and rates in published reports based on counts of fewer than five are removed to further protect confidentiality and anonymity.
+No personally identifiable information is published, and numbers and rates in published reports based on counts of fewer than five are removed to further protect confidentiality and anonymity.